CPAP vs. BiPAP Machines: Which One is Right for You?

 - This is known as positive pressure ventilation as it helps in opening up your lungs with the pressurized air.

-- Improved quality of life and survival in COPD patients.
+- It improves the quality of life and survival rate in COPD patients.

 - Discomfort due to tubes and mask.